metalsmith/metalsmith.io/src/index.md

 ---

-# Install it!
+# Install it

-Metalsmith and any of it's plugins can be install with npm:
+Metalsmith and any of it's plugins can be installed with npm:

 <pre><code>$ <b>npm</b> install <i>metalsmith</i></code></pre>